SolaceProducts/solace-apache-beam/README.md

 ### Configure a Solace PubSub+ VM for Apache Beam

-1. Enable show commands for SEMP over the message bus
+1. Enable show commands for SEMP-over-the-message-bus
 1. Create your queues
     * For the sake of this tutorial, lets say you created two queues: `Q/fx-001` and `Q/fx-002`